 The beauty of online personal training is that your coach is always there when you need them.
 We offer 24/7 guidance so that you can contact them through a range of methods.

-Our programmes also come with regular check-ins: a monthly FB group video chat and a weekly phone call.
-You also get access to a closed community of ADF applicants and serving members via a closed Facebook group.
-Here, you can talk to other people in the same position as you, and seek guidance from people serving in the Forces for added support to succeed in your application.
+Our programs also come with regular check-ins: a monthly FB group video chat and a weekly phone call.
+You also get access to a closed community of ADF applicants and serving members via a closed Facebook group and a private FB group chat exclusively for online TBG members.
+Here, you can talk to other people in the same position as you, and seek guidance from people serving in the military for added support to succeed in your application.

 Step 6: Put in the work